-1. Provide the leadership and resources to ensure fail-safe communication, collaboration, and coordination between Health and Human Services, and healthcare providers impacted by the disaster.

-- 2. Make federal resources available to ensure coordinated disaster planning among the entire spectrum of health care providers. - 3.
+- 1. Provide the leadership and resources to ensure fail-safe communication, collaboration, and coordination between Health and Human Services, and healthcare providers impacted by the disaster. - 2.
+Make federal resources available to ensure coordinated disaster planning among the entire spectrum of health care providers. - 3.
 Establish an algorithm for when blanket waivers should be implemented - 4.
 Establish additional regulatory relief measures for home care providers that can be activated at the time that disaster areas are designated.

-RATIONALE: The recent disaster events that impacted many areas of the country in 2018 brought into question the federal government's responsibilities and response policies related to providing regulatory relief when 1135 waiver authority is in effect.
-Although CMS has developed several resource materials regarding waiver authority and when waivers are permissible there is confusion when a waiver is "blanketed" to a certain area in response to specific disasters.
+RATIONALE: The COVID-19 pandemic has proven the effectiveness of swift and decisive action in providing regulatory relief and flexibilities during the PHE.
+In previous years where CMS has been reluctant to issue blanket waivers when larges areas of the country impacted has brought into question the federal government's responsibilities and response policies related to providing regulatory relief when 1135 waiver authority is in effect.
+Although CMS had developed several resource materials regarding waiver authority and when waivers are permissible there is confusion when a waiver is "blanketed" to a certain area in response to specific disasters.
 In addition, during these recent events CMS seemed reluctant to issue "blanket" waivers and issued very few relative to past disasters.